 But guess what?
 You’ll now almost always find tomatoes in my fridge.
 Why?
 Because I’m addicted to making fresh salsa.

 I’ve always loved fresh, homemade salsa over the stuff in the jar but (as silly as this sounds) the idea of handling jalapeños has held me back from making my own.
 Lame, I know.

 It wasn’t until a couple coworkers brought in their homemade salsas that I was determined to make my own.
 More than anything I craved the fresh homemade salsa my in-laws would make on occasion, so I bugged them for the recipe.

 The recipe they provided was a very loose one designed to be made by taste.
-I am an exact measurements kind of gal, so I perfected the right amounts that work for me.
+I am an exact measurement kind of gal, so I perfected the right amounts that work for me.
 Their recipe was also more chunky, like pico de gallo.
 I like my salsa like I like my margaritas: blended.

 - (6) organic tomatoes (seeded and diced)

 - (2-4) jalapeños (I did them without the seeds since they were HOT this year)

 - (1) white onion (chopped)